Underdog Kids

-Underdog Kids is a film directed by Phillip Rhee that premiered on July 7, 2015.
+Underdog Kids is an American martial arts film directed by Phillip Rhee that premiered on July 7, 2015.
+It is Rhee's first film in seventeen years, after retiring from the industry in 1998 with Best of the Best 4: Without Warning as his last film.
+Having focused on both teaching and children's programming at the time, Rhee wanted to make a film geared towards kids and family that would be similar to his previous film Best of the Best.

 Plot

 At the Mid-County Community Center, a coach quits teaching a ragtag team martial arts.
 Community Center leader Charlie is looking for a new coach when former mixed martial arts champion Jimmy Lee, a protege of Charlie's whose career ended three years earlier after an accident, arrives.
 Reluctantly, he agrees to teach the group, consisting of Wyatt, Leticia, Raymond, Ricky, and brothers Alex and Sean, until he can work out an MMA comeback.
 At first, the kids are reluctant to learn from Jimmy and each of them is dealing with issues of their own, including poverty, bullying, desire for approval, and parental loss.
 However, Jimmy slowly warms up to the kids as he comes to recognize their need for guidance, and as he helps each of them with their issues, they slowly warm to him in return.

 When Jimmy and the kids go to their first competition, Jimmy runs into his old childhood rival, Ted Barrett, who is the coach of the three-time national karate champions, the Beverly Hills Scorpions.
 Ted has held a grudge against Jimmy since they were young, and uses his current fame to influence others, despite the objections of his own son Eric.
 When the kids are humiliated, Jimmy decides to find a sponsor to help them.
 However, Ted uses his influence to slander Jimmy's name and have him blacklisted from every potential sponsor.
 Just when Jimmy is about to give up, old friend and food truck owner Big Mama decides to sponsor him.
 However, to get the sponsorship, Jimmy goes to the next competition dressed up as a hot dog, furthering the humiliation of the kids.
 When the kids learn Jimmy got them a sponsor, they are happy until they learn they will be known as the "Underdogs".
 When Big Mama tells the kids what Jimmy had gone through to get them sponsored and that no one else would take them, they finally decide to go along with their new name.
 As the team begins to train hard, Jimmy brings in a new member, the very quiet yet violent-prone Rasheed, whose mother wants him to learn martial arts for self-discipline.